Methodology All Trends

 It didn’t take too much falling down the YouTube rabbit hole to figure out what the issue was.
 It was me!

 Well, I was lazy.
 Got myself some cheap ass hosting and slapped a WordPress site.
-And like basically every beginner ever, I just used whatever was easy and convenient.
+Like most beginners, I just did what was easiest at the time.

-Page builders, plugins galore, third-party junk and to top it off … some random paid tools.
-I fed my site too much fat and it was running slow cause it gained too much weight.
+Page builders, lots of plugins, third-party junk and to top it off … some random paid tools.
+I fed my site too much fat and it was running slow cause it gained weight.

 A classic hoarder.